 How It Works: Does Invisalign fix crossbite?
 Invisalign works similarly to braces.
 The trays apply pressure to the teeth to move them into a new position.
 As the jaw moves, you progress through a series of custom designed trays until your teeth are properly positioned.

-If you think your child has a crossbite or you suffer from one, an orthodontist can develop the best crossbite treatment plan for a problem.
-Schedule an appointment with one to discuss your treatment options and then stop back to our site and let us know how it went in the Comments section.
+Orthodontists and customers are split when it comes to the necessity of fixing a crossbite.
+If you are unsure of what to do, consult with your physician, and make sure you know all the pros and cons before deciding.
+If you think your child has a crossbite, or you suffer from one, an orthodontist can develop the best crossbite treatment plan for your problem.
+If you have any experience with crossbite treatment, let us know in the comments section.
 Your story can help other readers get the information they need about crossbites and crossbite treatment.